-This article was extracted from Scratch Cinema.
+This article was originally published by Scratch Cinema.

 Forty years after the release of David Lynch’s groundbreaking The Elephant Man, StudioCanal is marking the anniversary with a 4K restoration of the film playing in cinemas from March 13th.
 There will also be a DVD, Blu-ray and 4K UHD release available from April 6th.